 Yes.
-The glanders bacteria are considered possible bioterrorism agents because they can be made into aerosols that are easy to spread and, if breathed in, could cause severe disease.
+The bacteria that cause glanders are considered possible bioterrorism agents because they could be intentionally released in the air, food, or water.
+If these bacteria are inhaled or ingested, they could cause severe disease.

-How can I get more information on glanders?
+How can I get more information about glanders?

 Key Medical and Public Health Interventions After Identification of a Suspected Case